microsoft/fluentui/packages/react-components/react-persona/Spec.md

 |                             ![](https://i.imgur.com/TuUXN7t.png)                              |                         ![](https://i.imgur.com/BbEhlc3.png)                          |
 |                             ![](https://i.imgur.com/pXEFFmu.png)                              |                         ![](https://i.imgur.com/hbms9Bp.png)                          |

-_Icon vs PersonaCoin_: PersonaCoin allows you to have icon only when there's no image available or it's the unknown Persona coin variant.
+_Icon vs PersonaCoin_: PersonaCoin allows you to have icon only when there's no image available or it's the unknown PersonaCoin variant.
 In v9's Persona, you have the option of showcasing an icon through the Avatar or showcasing only the icon.

 - Note: The icon only shows up if there's no presence and size is `tiny`, `size8`, or `size16`.